-Six channel video projection on mesh satellite dishes, 3 steel tripod stands.
-Each dish 10ft.
-2in., 5 min.loop
+Six channel video projection onto 6 satellite dishes, 3 steel tripod stands.
+Each dish 309 cm.
+5 min.loop

 "World Without Sun" is titled after Jacques Cousteau and Louis Malle's underwater documentary of the first sea colony; a bubble or "flying saucer" manned by oceanauts.
 Filmed in 1964 this breathtaking glimpse of a world beneath resides within the imaginary of another era.
-Focusing on 19th C. biologist Jakob von Uexküll's concept of umwelt, or the perceptual world in which an organism exists and acts as a subject, "World Without Sun" considers our perceptual world as that of communication.
-Animals, stars, and stones collide as the work grapples with the radical interdependencies of life on this planet fueled by human cycles of production and consumption.
-"World without Sun" the technological sublime is a posed on both oblivion and renewal.
+In Davis' rendition the underwater world collides with its exterior-- propeller planes, environmental protest and views of the solar system -- as the work grapples with the radical interdependencies of life on this planet.
+Drawing from 19th C. biologist Jakob von Uexküll's concept of umwelt, or the perceptual world in which an organism exists and acts as a subject, "World Without Sun" considers our perceptual world (fuelled by human cycles of production and consumption) as that of communication.

-“As if his throat opened into the void of stars,” (2010) layers footage of volcanic eruption with evocative dance through a symbiotic digital interface.
-The moving images are set within a sound collage mixing DIMI synthesizer, Funk, Hildegard von Bingen’s Harmonia and helicopter blades.
+“As if his throat opened into the void of stars,” (2010) layers footage of volcanic eruption with pole dancing through a symbiotic digital interface.
+The moving images are set within a sound collage mixing DIMI synthesizer, Funk, Hildegard von Bingen, and helicopter blades.
 Along a path at once apocalyptic and serene, mystic and scientific, the work weaves a world where myth, daily news, distance and natural disaster are interconnected.
-Propelled by Ovid’s story of Erysichthon’s insatiable hunger (from which the title is derived) the project traces the predicament of a highly connected world teetering between extreme interiority and exteriority.
-The artist proposes an environment where participation and alienation feel like the same thing, forcing us to consider the unlikely conjunction of banning strip clubs in Iceland and subsequent activity of Eyjafjallajökull not as an absurd causality but as something far more disturbing in the technological sublime.
+Propelled by Ovid’s story of Erysichthon’s insatiable hunger (from which the title is derived) the project traces the predicament of a highly connected world environment where participation and alienation feel like the same thing.
+The unlikely conjunction of banning strip clubs in Iceland and subsequent activity of Eyjafjallajökull is both absurd causality and something far more disturbing in the environmental sublime.

 "Tlön, or How I held in my hands a vast methodical fragment of an unknown planet’s entire history", 2003.
 Slide dissolve projection onto suspended screed of Morpho Didius butterflies; honeycomb aluminum, cork, velvet, pins, Ektapros, Stumpfl Event Controller.
 145 x 305 x 5 cm.
 4min.loop, ed. of 2